-We don’t expect everyone to emulate Disney, but the company does provide an excellent example of how to deploy IoT to improve the customer journey – in this case, the literal journey.
+We don’t expect everyone to emulate Disney, but the company does provide an excellent example of how to deploy IoT developments to improve the customer journey – in this case, the literal journey.

 Walt Disney World guests can opt for a MagicBand.
 Worn around the wrist, it allows guests to easily navigate the park, restaurants – even unlock their hotel room if it’s on Disney property.
 Moreover, if the guests choose, they can link a credit card and use their MagicBands for purchases in the Disney World properties.
 As Adam Clark Estes explains in Gizmodo:

 “That’s creepy, but quite frankly, MagicBands are convenient as hell.
 You can schedule times to use your FastPass ride picks weeks ahead of visiting the park and then just show up and tap the bracelet on the Touch Point at the ride to skip the line.
 You can buy stuffed Mickey Mouse dolls, with a MagicBand tap and a PIN code.
 You can get your picture taken in front of Cinderella’s castle, and then tap your magical bracelet to send the photo to your MyMagic+ app.”

 The balance between creepy and convenient can be difficult to strike.
 Consider the convenience of the Disney band compared to what you might call the creepy Three Square Market approach: Chipping its employees.
 This isn’t a customer experience, of course, and we’re confident any customer experience (CX) pro on your team would keep the balance on the side of convenience (or magic) and not cross into creepy.

 Gathering data from IoT-enabled products lets you analyze and improve customer experiences continuously – often, automatically.